omercankoc/swift-handbook/Sources/Fundamentals/StructuresAndClasses.md

-# Structures and Classes
-Structures and classes in Swift have many things in common.
-- Definable calculated and stored properties,
-- Methods and closures can be created for functionality,
-- Subscripts can be created for get and set operations in collections,
-- Initialization states can be set (init),
-- Extension can be defined to add new functionality,
-- They can work with protocols.

-Classes have additional capabilities that structures don’t have.
-- Inheritance enables one class to inherit the characteristics of another,
-- Type casting enables you to check and interpret the type of a class instance at runtime,
-- Deinitializers enable an instance of a class to free up any resources it has assigned,
-- Reference counting allows more than one reference to a class instance.

-However, Structures also have some advantages:
-- Structures are kept in memory with stack logic, so when data is wanted to be read, it is read faster (Value Type).
-But classes are stored randomly in memory (Referance Type).
-- Structures do not cause RAM problems.
-- Structures are atomic (thread safe), Classes are non-atomic.

-<b>Thread Safe:</b> It is a concept that protects the current thread's resource against possible errors that may occur as a result of inconsistencies that may arise if more than one thread can access/use a single resource at the same time, and provides this for all threads using that resource.

-<b>Value Type:</b> Get Stored on Stack Memory.
-Each instance keeps a unique copy of its data.
-A type that creates a new instance (copy) when assigned to a variable or constant, or when passed to a function.
-(Int, Float, Double, String, Tuple, Array, Dicitonary, Set, Struct, Enum.)

-<b>Reference Type:</b> Get Stored on Managed Heap Memory.
-Each instances share a single copy of the data.
-A type that once initialized, when assigned to a variable or constant, or when passed to a function, returns a reference to the same existing instance.
-(Class, Function, Closure, Actor)

-Stack is used for static memory allocation and Heap for dynamic memory allocation, both stored in the computer’s RAM.
-For reference types the reference is stored on the STACK while the object it refers to is stored on the HEAP.
-For value types, the object itself is stored on the STACK.

 ## Struct

+[EN]
+1. Definable calculated and stored properties.
+2. Methods and closures can be created for functionality.
+3. Subscripts can be created for get and set operations in collections.
+4. Initialization states can be set (init).
+5. Extension can be defined to add new functionality.
+6. They can work with protocols.
+7. They are Value Type.
+Each instance stores a unique copy.
+They are stored in the STACK area of ​​memory.
+(Int, Float, Double, String, Tuple, Array, Set, Dictionary, Enum)
+8. They are thread safe.
+It is a concept that ensures the security of the resource and all threads using that resource to prevent inconsistencies that may arise when multiple threads access a single resource at the same time.

+[TR]
+1. Computed ve Stored propertyler tanımlanabilir.
+2. İşlevsellik eklemek için methodlar ve closurelar oluşturulabilir.
+3. Koleksiyonlarda get ve set işlemleri için subscriptler oluşturulabilir.
+4. Başlangıç durumları ayarlanabilir (init).
+5. Yeni işlevsellikler eklemek için extensionlar tanımlanabilir.
+6. Protokollerle çalışabilirler.
+7. Değer türüdürler.
+Her örnek benzersiz bir kopya depolar.
+Belleğin STACK alanında depolanırlar.
+(Int, Float, Double, String, Tuple, Array, Set, Dictionary, Enum)
+8. Atomiktirler.
+Birden fazla iş parçacığının aynı anda tek bir kaynağa erişmesi durumunda ortaya çıkabilecek tutarsızlıkları önlemek için kaynağın ve o kaynağı kullanan tüm iş parçacıklarının güvenliğini sağlayan bir kavramdır.

 - Declaration
 ```swift
 struct Sphere {